 Here you will find useful information about DJing.
 We share our knowledge with you, keeping this area updated regularly with new content.

 Although DJ technology has evolved far into digital realms, its origins of turntables and vinyl records are still very relevant today for DJs who favor a more traditional and analog approach.
 Performing with such a minimal...
 Learn more!

 While the turntable is the main component that should provide the best conditions for playing the record, the cartridge has a huge influence on the overall sound.
 Depending on your style, you can choose from spherical styli for...
 Learn more!

 While DJing with a computer has been an industry standard for many years, DJing using smart devices, such as iOS and Android-based systems, is fast becoming a popular option.
-There is a great selection of controllers for DJing...
+There is a great...
 Learn more!

 Since its humble beginnings in the late 1970s, Turntablism has evolved into a deep art form, coinciding with the progression of technology and the tools with which to practice it.
-The turntable continues to prove itself as a...
+The turntable continues to prove itself as...
 Learn more!

 Portablism is the practice of DJing with easily transportable gear.
 It was born out of a combination of curiosity and the desire to take Turntablism anywhere at any time.
 Its exponential growth is the reason why some are...
 Learn more!